ericbrasiln/traducoes-ph/intro-to-bash.md

 Check that the file is gone using the `ls` command.

-If you wanted to delete an entire directory, you have two options. you can use `rmdir`, the opposite of `mkdir`, to delete an **empty** directory.
+If you wanted to delete an entire directory, you have two options.
+You can use `rmdir`, the opposite of `mkdir`, to delete an **empty** directory.
 To delete a directory with files, you could use from the desktop:

 `rm -r proghist-text`